iann0036/tf-cfn-provider/docs/providers/gitlab/Project.md

 `HttpUrlToRepo` - URL that can be provided to `git clone` to clone the.

 `WebUrl` - URL that can be used to find the project in a browser.

+`RunnersToken` - Registration token to use during runner setup.

+`SharedWithGroups` - List of the groups the project is shared with.

+`GroupName` - Group's name.

 ## See Also